Equidistribution and counting under equilibrium states in negative curvature and trees. Applications to non-Archimedean Diophantine approximation: The variational principle for metric and simplicial trees

-Since $r$ has a positive lower bound and a finite upper bound, it is well known since \cite{AmbKak42}, see also \cite[\S 2.4]{IomJorTod15}, that the map $S$ defined above is a bijection from the set of $\sigma$-invariant probability measures $m$ on $\Sigma$ to the set of $(\sigma_r^t)_{t\in\RR}$-invariant probability measures on $\Sigma_r$.
+Since $r$ has a positive lower bound and a finite upper bound, it is well known since \cite{AmbKak42}, see also \cite[\S 2.4]{IomJorTod15}, that the map $S$ defined above\footnote{and denoted by $R$ in \cite[\S 2.4]{IomJorTod15}} is a bijection from the set of $\sigma$-invariant probability measures $m$ on $\Sigma$ to the set of $(\sigma_r^t)_{t\in\RR}$-invariant probability measures on $\Sigma_r$.

 Furthermore, for every $\sigma$-invariant probability measure $m$ on $\Sigma$, we have the following {\it Kac formula} , by the definition of the probability measure $S(m)$ and by Lemma \ref{lem:relatavecsansnatural},